VishnuDileesh/AI-Haiku-Poet-Flask-Gemini/README.md

 python main.py
 ```

-The application will be available at `http://localhost:5000`
+The application will be available at `http://localhost:5000`.
+On first run, it will automatically create the SQLite database file (`haikus.db`).

 ## Usage

 1. Open your web browser and navigate to `http://localhost:5000`
 2. Enter a theme in the input field (e.g., "autumn leaves", "mountain stream", "cherry blossoms")
 3. Click the generate button
-4. The application will return a unique nature-themed haiku based on your input
+4. The application will return a unique nature-themed haiku based on your input and store it in the database

 ## Project Structure

 ```
 haiku-generator/
 ├── main.py           # Flask application and Gemini AI integration
+├── haikus.db         # SQLite database file
 ├── .env             # Environment variables (API key) ├── README.md        # Project documentation
 └── static/          # Static folder